jelocodes/jelocodes.github.io/_posts/2017-09-10-weekend_sinatra_project_scrapsauce_or_making_leftovers_useful_again.markdown

 ![](https://i.imgur.com/4YxiE2b.gif)
 > Search results populating.

-At this point, the program is just a bunch of unorganized files.
+At this point, the program is still just a bunch of unorganized files.
 To add organization and extensibility, I refactored the codebase into the MVC (Model View Controller) framework and added a database and server-side routing with ActiveRecord and Sinatra.
-This meant creating a Gemfile and bundle installing ActiveRecord, Sinatra and a bunch of other dependencies (bcrypt for password encryption, tux and capybara for tests, etc.).
-It also meant creating a Rakefile for task automation (table migrations, etc), and creating directories for my models, controllers, views, and in the end, moving all of my files into the appropriate paths for this new, more organized format.
+This means creating a Gemfile and bundle installing ActiveRecord, Sinatra and a bunch of other gem dependencies (bcrypt for password encryption, tux and capybara for tests, etc.).
+It also means creating a Rakefile for task automation (table migrations, etc), and creating directories for my models, controllers, views, and in the end, moving all of my files into the appropriate paths for this new, more organized format.

 ```
 ├── app